Phlegm: Phlegm and humourism

 Humourism is an ancient theory that the human body is filled with four basic substances, called the four humours, which are held in balance when a person is healthy.
 It is closely related to the ancient theory of the four elements and states that all diseases and disabilities result from an excess or deficit in black bile, yellow bile, phlegm, and blood.
 Hippocrates, an ancient Greek medical doctor, is credited for this theory, about 400 BC.
 It influenced medical thinking for more than 2,000 years, until finally discredited in the 1800s.

 Phlegm was thought to be associated with apathetic behaviour; this old belief is preserved in the word "phlegmatic".
-This adjective always refers to behaviour, and is pronounced differently, giving full weight to the "g": not /ˈflɛmatɪk/ but /flɛgˈmatɪk/.

 To have "phlegm" traditionally meant to have stamina and to be unswayed by emotion.
-In his 1889 farewell speech at the University of Pennsylvania, Sir William Osler discussed the imperturbability required of physicians. "'Imperturbability means coolness and presence of mind under all circumstances, calmness amid storm, clearness of judgment in moments of grave peril, immobility, impassiveness, or, to use an old and expressive word, phlegm."
+In his 1889 farewell speech at the University of Pennsylvania, Sir William Osler discussed the imperturbability required of physicians.
+"Imperturbability means coolness and presence of mind under all circumstances, calmness amid storm, clearness of judgment in moments of grave peril, immobility, impassiveness, or, to use an old and expressive word, phlegm."

 The phlegm of Humourism is far from the same thing as phlegm as it is defined today.
-Nobel laureate Charles Richet MD, when describing humorism's "phlegm or pituitary secretion" in 1910 asked rhetorically, "this strange liquid, which is the cause of tumours, of chlorosis, of rheumatism, and cacochymia - where is it?
+Nobel laureate Charles Richet, when describing humorism's "phlegm or pituitary secretion" in 1910 asked rhetorically, "this strange liquid, which is the cause of tumours, of chlorosis, of rheumatism, and cacochymia – where is it?
 Who will ever see it?
 Who has ever seen it?
 What can we say of this fanciful classification of humours into four groups, of which two are absolutely imaginary?"